Marines: Indonesia

 In Indonesia, the main amphibious warfare force and naval infantry of the Indonesian National Armed Forces is the Indonesian Marine Corps of the Indonesian Navy.
 The Marine commandant reports to the Chief of Staff of the Indonesian Navy.

 Iran

 IRGCN marine forces conducting an amphibious assault exercise during the Great Prophet IX war games.

-Since the Iranian Revolution in 1979, the number of marines in the Islamic Republic of Iran Navy (IRIN) has expanded to 2,600 personnel, in two marine brigades, each composed of three battalions.
+Since the Iranian Revolution in 1979, the number of marines in the Islamic Republic of Iran Navy (IRIN) has expanded to 2,600 personnel, in two marine brigades, each composed of three battalions (including the Takavar 1st Marine Brigade), officially under the Islamic Republic of Iran Navy Marine Command.
 Their mission is to provide security throughout the Arabian Sea and free waters, as well as securing routes for Iranian ships in the Gulf of Aden.

 The Islamic Revolutionary Guard Corps Navy (IRGCN) maintains several units that may perform marine-type functions.
 It also has a Takavar naval commando battalion, called Sepah Navy Special Force (SNSF).
 They are tasked with providing security in the Persian Gulf and Strait of Hormuz, as well as conducting anti-piracy missions to assist Iranian ships.